seperman/fast-autocomplete/README.md

 # Fast Autocomplete 0.1.5

-Fast autocomplete using Directed Acyclic Word Graph (DAWG) and Levenshtein Edit Distance.
+Fast autocomplete using Directed Word Graph (DAWG) and Levenshtein Edit Distance.

 The results are cached via LFU (Least Frequently Used).